Vasanti Unka

-Vasanti Unka is a New Zealand writer, illustrator and graphic designer who has been involved in the book and magazine industry for many years.
-A number of her books have been shortlisted for awards and she won Best Picture Book and Margaret Mahy Book of the Year Award at the 2014 New Zealand Post Book Awards with The Boring Book.
+Vasanti Unka is a New Zealand writer, illustrator and designer.
+Vasanti was awarded the Arts Foundation (Mallinson Rendel) Laureate Award for Illustration in 2021.
+A number of her books for children have been shortlisted for awards and she won Best Picture Book and Margaret Mahy Book of the Year Award at the 2014 New Zealand Post Book Awards with The Boring Book.
 She lives in Auckland, New Zealand.

 Biography

-Vasanti Unka trained as a graphic designer and later studied for a master's degree in Design in 2009.
+Vasanti Unka originally trained as a graphic designer and holds master's degrees in Design and in Creative Writing.
 She has worked in the book and magazine industry for many years as an art director and art editor and has illustrated picture books, craft books and magazine articles.
 She lives in Auckland, New Zealand.

 In 2015, Vasanti Unka appeared at the Bookaroo Children's Literature Festival in New Delhi, Goa and Pune and in 2017, she also took part in the Bookaroo Festival in Kuching, Sarawak, Malaysia.
 In 2015, 2016 and 2017, she was part of the New Zealand Book Council Writers in Communities project, working with students of Ōtāhuhu Primary School in south Auckland.

 In a 2018 article, she describes her work as "an exploration in visual language" and writes about her cultural heritage, her design influences, and on the need for diversity in children's book publishing to reflect New Zealand's multicultural society.
 She designed the cover and created some of the portraits for Go Girl: a Storybook of Epic NZ (Puffin, 2018) by Barbara Else.

 Vasanti Unka was compiler of the book With A Suitcase Of Saris: From India To Aotearoa: Stories Of Pioneer Indian Women, which relates the stories - told by their daughters and granddaughters - of some of the first Indian women to immigrate to New Zealand.